Account Naming Policies & Procedures

 - Aliases will be transfered if allowed and desired.

-- Aliases and nicknames must be similar to the primary name or unlikely to be requested by other Organizations (as determined by CORE).
+- Aliases and nicknames must be similar to the primary name or unlikely to be requested by other Organizations (as determined by COWS).

 - Examples of aliases/nicknames:

 - Website Aliases: http://clubs.uci.edu/core with web alias http://clubs.uci.edu/visitcore